 Salvation had been for Israel for those who trusted in the promises of God and demonstrated their trust through their works.
 Eternal life was to be obtained at the resurrection of the just.
-Jesus announced that this was to change in that those who trusted (had faith) in him would obtain immediate salvation.
+Jesus

 Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life. - John 5:24